rweigel/cdawmeta/README.md

 In addition, we doubt that new efforts that use CDAWeb SPASE records for search (either with or without `Parameter`-level information) will be useful given the issues described in this section.

+## 4.2 Issues

-## 1 Completion
+### 4.2.1 Completion

-Only about 40% of CDAWeb datasets had parameter-level SPASE records when we first considered using them for HAPI metadata in 2019. ~5 years later, there is only [~66% coverage](https://github.com/rweigel/cdawmeta-spase/blob/main/statistics.txt) (however, as discussed below, the number that are up-to-date, correct, and without missing parameters is less).
+Only about 40\% of CDAWeb datasets had parameter-level SPASE records when we first considered using them for HAPI metadata in 2019.
+Approximately five years later, there is only [~66\% coverage](https://github.com/rweigel/cdawmeta-spase/blob/main/statistics.txt) (however, as discussed below, the number that are up-to-date, correct, and without missing parameters is less).

 The implication is that CDAWeb `NumericalData` SPASE records cannot be used for one of the intended purposes, which is to provide a structured, correct, and complete representation of CDAWeb metadata; we needed to duplicate much of the effort that went into creating CDAWeb SPASE records in order to create a complete set of HAPI metadata.

-## 2 Updates
+### 4.2.2 Updates

 The CDAWeb SPASE metadata is not updated frequently.
 There are instances where variables have been added to CDAWeb datasets but the SPASE records do not have them.
 There are also cases where SPASE records are missing variables for datasets that have not changed since the SPASE records were created.
 Examples are given in the `Parameter` subsection.

 The implication is that a scientist who executes a search backed by SPASE records may erroneously conclude that variables or datasets are unavailable.

-## 3 Units
+### 4.2.3 Units

 We considered using SPASE `Units` when they were available because although CDAWeb Master metadata has a `UNITS` attribute, no consistent convention is followed for the syntax, and in some cases, `UNITS` are not a scientific unit but a label (e.g. `0=good` and `<|V|>`).